librespot-org/librespot/COMPILING.md

 rustup component add rustfmt
 rustup component add clippy
 ```
-Using `rustfmt` is not optional, as our CI checks against this repo's rules.
+Using `cargo fmt` and `cargo clippy` is not optional, as our CI checks against this repo's rules.

 ### General dependencies
 Along with Rust, you will also require a C compiler.